omise/bluepine/README.md

 }
 ```

-The new params are then used for validating/generating specs.
+The new params are then used for validating and generating specs.

 #### Re-using params from other service `params: Symbol`